Ludington's July 4th Freedom Festival

 Children's and Pet Parade

 The fun begins July 3rd around 6pm with the Children's and Pet Parade in downtown Ludington.
 Local children decorate their wagons or bikes, and even try to dress the family pet in red, white, and blue.
 Categories are Most Creative, Most Original, Most Patriotic, and Best Costume.
 It's a great kick-off to the holiday, and so much fun to watch.
 Line-up is at the corner of Ferry and Loomis.

 What would July 4th be without fireworks, and Ludington doesn't disappoint its residents or visitors.
-Starting around dusk (approximately 10:30pm), pick your favorite "viewing" site, such as Stearns Beach or Waterfront Park, and enjoy the show.
+On the evening of July 4th starting around dusk (approximately 10:30pm), pick your favorite "viewing" site, such as Stearns Beach or Waterfront Park, and enjoy the show.
 Basically, anywhere you see water, you'll see the fireworks.
 Most people make an evening of it, arriving early to picnic or let the kids enjoy their sparklers.
 The colorful 20-minute display delights the crowd watching on land and on boat.
 It's the perfect ending to this annual celebration.
 Click here for more information on other firework displays in the area.

-Held in conjunction with the Freedom Festival, the West Shore Art Fair is open Saturday from 10am-5pm and Sunday from 10am-4pm in the City Park.
+Held in conjunction with Freedom Festival activities, the West Shore Art Fair is open Saturday, July 6 from 10am-5pm and Sunday, July 7 from 10am-4pm in the City Park.
 It's a shopper's paradise with one-of-a-kind paintings, jewelry, photographs, clothing, handmade items and more.
 Approximately six weeks later in the same location, the Gold Coast Artisan Fair comes to town, featuring some different vendors than the July event.